Is design your hobby?

-I then take those plans and pull it into a digital environment like Adobe Illustrator to fine-tune and perfect.
-It is also within the digital environment that I start working on values, shades, and colours that best express the essence of your project’s concept.
+Next, I take the chosen ideas and pull them into a digital environment like Adobe Illustrator to fine-tune and perfect.
+In this digital environment I insert the values, shades, and colours that best express the essence of your project’s concept.

-Before going any farther, I schedule a follow up presentation to come back with some results and solutions.
-I walk you through any examples of things that you showed me and we take a look at what things you may like.
-Then I switch over to the concept and show it to you in both mockup form and the raw working files.
-The mockups are to show you what your design could look like if it were made to be real.
-The working files are shown in order to give you the whole picture.
+Before going any further I schedule a follow up presentation with you.
+Together we look at examples of the designs that you have provided to me, noting what you like.
+Then, I switch over to the concept that I have created and show it to you both in mock-up and via its raw working files.
+The purpose of the mock-up is to show you what the design will look like if it is made real.
+The working files show the whole picture.

 Making it real

-Every case is different and payments can be arranged depending on your project and circumstances.
-If you wish to work with me I usually require a deposit and a signed contract, especially if we have never worked together before.
+Every project is different, and payments can be arranged depending on the specifics of the project and your circumstances.
+I normally require a deposit and a signed contract, especially when working with new clients.

 *The scheduler will check your timezone which you can change. zjFineDesign is located in New Brunswick, Canada.